NEMSLinux/nems-docs/docs/advanced/nemsupgrade.rst

 available, it is recommended to perform a major release upgrade to ensure you have the latest and greatest NEMS Linux has to offer.

-1. Login to NEMS Linux via SSH as the *pi* user.
+1. Login to NEMS Linux via SSH.
 2. Type: ``sudo nems-upgrade``
 3. Reboot.